AccelerateHS/accelerate/README.md

   * [`accelerate-backend-kit`][accelerate-backend-kit] Simplified internal AST to get going on writing backends
   * [`accelerate-buildbot`][accelerate-buildbot] Build bot for automatic performance & regression testing

+Install them from Hackage with `cabal install PACKAGENAME`.

 The following additional components are experimental and incomplete:

   * [`accelerate-opencl`][accelerate-opencl] Backend targeting GPUs via the OpenCL standard